E.A.S.E. Into Therapy: Preparing for Your First Session

 What is your approach to therapy?
 (Mention specific approaches you're interested in, such as Emotion-Focused Therapy, Somatic Therapy, or others listed in my "About Me" section.)

-What experience do you have working with individuals/couples/families with similar concerns to mine?
+What experience do you have working with individuals, couples, or families who share similar concerns to mine?
 (Tailor this to your specific needs, e.g., trauma, identity exploration, relationship issues.)

 How do you incorporate cultural sensitivity and affirmation into your practice?